 East announced arrival of the new day.
 In the orange twilight jungle had reappeared from marsh of the dark.
 The rising sun soon bathed the treetops.
-Through the slanted beams of the sunrays Adam paved his way in the jungles.
+Through the slanted beams of the sunrays Adam paved his way through the dense wood.
 Wild animals had disappeared in the caves on the wake of the morning.
-Birds were chirping while perching from one to other branch scratching stirring the profound peace of morning.
+Birds were chirping while perching from one to other branch scratching and stirring the profound peace of morning.
 Adam nibbled his way holding axe over his shoulders, silently watching the nature around him in awe.

 When rains would fall heavily with the rocking storms, he would abandon his work and sitting on the rock would watch the nature with immense curiosity.
 His strong black body, able enough to sustain attacks of the heavy downpour and biting cold, would feel thrilled over the outrage of the nature.
 He was so strong that he can’t remember when last he had fallen sick.

 When a young boy and in the ghetto, in the chilling evenings, his Grandpa would tell him the stories of his youth over the drinks sitting beside the fire.
 His sunken sad eyes would glitter in the fleeting satisfaction, as he would tell the tales of his chasing the lion or dove in the woods under moonlit sky.
 And about his spending nights in the dangerous caves when all of sudden the heavy rain would pour.
 He would describe the fear, in a manner that Adam would feel it was he, instead, who had spent such exciting nights in the forests.